- Reference Number: HEY-831/2023

 For more information about cautions, warnings and side effects, please read the patient information leaflet supplied with your medicine.

-Your first prescription for Sacubitril Valsartan will be written by your cardiologist and should be taken to the Pharmacy Department, Castle Hill Hospital who will supply 28 days’ of treatment (56 tablets).
+Your first prescription for sacubitril valsartan will be written by your cardiologist or heart failure specialist and should be taken to the Pharmacy Department, Castle Hill Hospital who will supply 28 days’ of treatment (56 tablets).

-You will usually start by taking a dose of 24 mg/26 mg or 49 mg/51 mg twice a day (one tablet in the morning and one tablet in the evening).
+You will usually start by taking a dose of 24 mg/26 mg or 49 mg/51 mg twice a day (one tablet in the morning and one tablet in the evening, roughly 12 hours apart).
+The dose may be adjusted depending on your response to the treatment until the best dose for you is found.

 If there are any other changes to your regular medicines, your cardiologist will tell you about these.